 They don’t call it makeup artistry for nothing - makeup application is a skill to master, there’s no doubt about it.
-Here’s some quick tricks to take you from amateur to pro
+Here are some quick tricks to take you from amateur to pro

-Think of this week’s column as a beauty-by-numbers - quick, simple makeup moves that allow you to dodge fiddly techniques and ten-step tutorials while bigging up your best bits and putting flaws or niggles in soft focus.
+Think of this as beauty-by-numbers - quick, simple makeup moves that allow you to dodge fiddly techniques and ten-step tutorials while bigging up your best bits and putting flaws or niggles in soft focus.
 Top makeup artists are on hand to help you take the beauty elevator, not the stairs - sometimes a few bluffs and tricks of the light make all the difference.

-Or, for a slimming shortcut, contour away - just make sure you stick to these golden rules.
+Or, for a slimming shortcut, contour away - just make sure you stick to these golden contouring rules.

 Eyes and Brows

 Say hello to hazy eyeshadow.
 Playing with a paintbox style palette is always fun when time allows, but for instant impact, buff on a soft wash of coloured shadow.
 If you’re feeling particuarly brave, fashion forward, or just rushed, forgo mascara.
-Naked lashes and ethereal shadow was officially a thing at Chloé, Burberry Prorsum and Jonathan Saunders.
+Naked lashes and ethereal shadow is a regular on the catwalks.

 Apply lashings of the stuff and don’t miss bottom lashes.
 Mascara is most women’s desert island makeup pick for a reason.

-Layer liner-.
-Apply liner to to and bottom lashlines and layer shimmery shadow on top in a complimentary shade.
-One word- smoulder.
+Layer liner.
+Apply liner to top and bottom lashlines and layer shimmery shadow on top in a complimentary shade.
+One word: smoulder.

 Get your lashes done.
 This will save you DAYS if you’re into your eye makeup - you really need nothing other than a well appointed set of lashes, particularly on weekdays.
-Our editor-in-chief Susannah Taylor swears by Flutter.
+Our Editor-at-Large Susannah Taylor swears by Flutter.

 Red or dead.
 Bring life to your lips, nay, your whole face, with a swipe of red lipstick.
 Apply straight from the bullet in the manner of Jessica Rabbit.
-Find one you love and you’ll need very little else.
+Find a red lipstick you love and you’ll need very little else.

 Shortcuts to youth